Gloridust/Hackintosh-msi_b760-i5-13490F/README_en.md

 OpenCore version: 0.9.7

-Optimized for Wi-Fi issues in macOS14.
+Optimized for Wi-Fi issues on macOS 14.

-However, it has only been tested on macOS13 so far.
-It is recommended to install macOS12~13. macOS14 has not been tested yet.
-Note: **The Broadcom network card driver is missing in macOS14**. ~~You need to patch the driver kext by yourself~~.
-It is recommended to wait for a mature solution. **It is not recommended to upgrade macOS14**
+Note: **Broadcom Wi-Fi drivers are missing in macOS 14**,you must do sth to fix it.
+Configurations have been adjusted to support Broadcom Wi-Fi cards in macOS Sonoma.
+After the update, please use [OpenCore-Patcher](https://github.com/dortania/OpenCore-Legacy-Patcher/releases) to fix the Wi-Fi card.

 ## My Hardware